 Per the 2005 Minor Modification of the Bald Eagle Conservation Plan of the HCP (Appendix I), property-wide focused surveys for bald eagles (Haliaetus leucocephalus) are conducted on a five-year cycle, beginning with 2009.
 Therefore, property-wide surveys were conducted in 2009 (HRC 2010), and again in 2014 (HRC 2015).
-No property-wide focused surveys are conducted in the intervening years (i.e. from 2010 to 2013, or in 2016).
+No property-wide focused surveys are conducted in the intervening years (e.g. from 2015 - 2018).

 During years when property-wide surveys are not conducted, habitat evaluations and localized searches of potential bald eagle habitat are conducted for all Timber Harvesting Plans (THPs).
-Given that 2016 was a year without focused surveys, we are once again providing a brief summary report of any other observed bald eagle activity and any associated follow-up survey information.
+Given that 2017 was a year without focused surveys, we are once again providing a brief summary report of any other observed bald eagle activity and any associated follow-up survey information.

-During the 2016 bald eagle breeding season there were observations of bald eagles during: 1) surveys for golden eagles (Aquila chrysaetos), 2) osprey (Pandion haliaeetus) nest surveys, and 3) nest monitoring surveys done at the Catfish Lake and High Rock bald eagle nests.
+During the 2017 bald eagle breeding season there were no observations of bald eagles during surveys for golden eagles (Aquila chrysaetos), osprey (Pandion haliaeetus) nest surveys, or nest monitoring surveys done at the High Rock bald eagle nest.
+There was an audio contact of a bald eagle near the Catfish Lake known nest.
 There were no bald eagle observations during habitat evaluations and localized searches for THPs.
-None of the bald eagle observations were within 0.5-mile of active THP operations.
+The lone bald eagle observation was not within 0.5-mile of active THP operations.